 Music, music, chant, fellowship, music, location, music, culture and cultural significance and music

 The sacramental life of parish.
 The proximity to the poor and the welcome our neighbours felt.
 The beautiful liturgy that is unlike anything in our city.
 We do not try to be ‘relevant’ but we stand apart the mundane expressions of worship — drawing people who are seeking a contemplative, ancient, grounded, beauty filled liturgy that is ‘other’ than our popular culture — we get enough of what is hip- culturally relevant, ever changing meaningless media every day! – St James is and should remain a call out of the drab everyday and should embody truth, beauty and justice

-Due to the continuing Covid-19 outbreak, there will be no Sung Mass in St. James’ for at least the next three Sundays.
-During this time the Sunday Liturgy at Home via Zoom will be offered at 10:30 am.
-Be sure that the Church’s prayer continues, for the DTES, our medical services, and for an end to this pandemic.
-For details of Sunday Worship via Zoom and other updates, please see the News section.
+Due to the continuing COVID-19 outbreak, there will be no Sung Mass in St. James’ on Sundays.
+During this time, the Sunday Liturgy at Home via Zoom will be offered at 10:30 am.
+Be sure that the Church’s prayer continues, for the Downtown Eastside, our medical services, and for an end to this pandemic.
+For details of Sunday Worship via Zoom and other updates, please see the NEWS section.